davestewart/davestewart-content/content/archive/projects/personal/open-source-map/index.md

 ---
+date: 2013-09-24
 description: Tube map inspired exploration of my personal and open source projects
-date: 2013-09-24
+summary: |
+  A London Tube Map-inspired visual diagram mapping the progression and relationships between personal and open source projects over time, designed to show context and connection that a list of links cannot.
 tags:
   - creative
   - maps